 Golden creeping Jenny is also called moneywort because the leaves are shaped like tiny coins.
 It is a member of the family Primulaceae and is hardy in United States Department of Agriculture zones 3–9.

 Creeping Jenny is a perennial plant with bright, small yellow flowers.
 Though the blooms won't last long, they are pretty.
 For that reason, this low-growing "creeper" is best grown for its foliage, which makes an excellent ground cover.

-Due to its resilience, creeping Jenny is very easy to propagate.
-The plant naturally spreads by both seeds and rhizomes and can be rooted in water very easily.
+Due to its resilience, creeping Jenny is easy to propagate.
+The plant naturally spreads by both seeds and rhizomes and can be rooted in water easily.
 The easiest way to establish new plants is to dig up a portion of an established patch, separate it, and plant it in new soil.

-Creeping Jenny does well when overwintered in an unheated garage.
+Potted creeping Jenny does well when overwintered in an unheated garage.